Kelly's redbeet factory

 More stufftravel tips

 Very exciting!
-On the chance you're visiting India, Laos or another developing country, I have written these travel pages as a resource for you.
-I've spent a year living out a backpack and kept good notes along the way.
-This is information I wish I had before my first trip to the other side of the world.
+On the chance you're visiting India, Laos or some developing country, I have written these travel pages as a resource for you.
+I've spent a year traveling with a backpack and kept good notes along the way.
+This is information I wish I had before my first trip as a Canadian to less traveled parts of the world.

-Most of this guide is written from the perspective of when I was single and in my 30s.
-This guide is about visiting developing countries.
-Adapt it for your age and lifestyle.
+Most of this guide was originally written when I was single and in my 30s.
+Twenty years later I still think about how great my travel experiences were.
+This short guide is about visiting developing countries or traveling anywhere on a shoestring budget.
+Just adapt it for your age and lifestyle.

 Traveling with family or friends in the developing world?

-Despite changing needs and a desire for luxury as we age, I still believe in the virtue of traveling light.
+Despite changing needs and a desire for simplicity and luxury as we age, I still believe in the virtue of traveling light.
 And I'm in my 50s now.

 Why?
 I wanted to get off the beaten path.
-I wanted to be able to travel by motorcycle (Royal Enfield!), or by foot up a mountain, or by plane or bus, or auto-rickshaw, and I didn't want to get bogged down with stuff.
-I had to travel light if I wanted to see remote places.
+I wanted to be able to walk long distances to find out of the way places.
+I wanted to be travel by motorcycle (bought a Royal Enfield!), or by foot up a mountain, or with just carry-on luggage on a plane or bus, or auto-rickshaw, and I didn't want to get bogged down with stuff.
+I had to travel light if I wanted to see the real world and remote places.

 What items are truly essential?